 What does dementia mean for people on special diets, and those who cater for them?

 The decision to be vegetarian or vegan often reflects deeply-held ethical, environmental, or religious convictions.
-But V for Life is currently only aware of two fully vegetarian care homes in the UK, oﬀering Indian/Gujarati food.
+But Vegetarian for Life is currently only aware of three fully vegetarian care homes in the UK, two oﬀering Indian/Gujarati food.
 This means that people with vegetarian or vegan philosophical beliefs are likely to be a minority group in your care.
-They are already found in at least one in every five UK care homes, according to V for Life’s 2019 survey.
+They are already found in at least one in every five UK care homes, according to Vegetarian for Life’s 2019 survey.

 Some years ago an older woman, who had been a dedicated animal rights campaigner, entered care after developing dementia.
 While in care, she was given food containing meat – a practice considered acceptable by staﬀ because she ‘wouldn’t know any diﬀerent’ .
 Yet in spite of this she still identified as a vegan.
 We would hope that something like this wouldn’t happen today, but staﬀ can still be daunted by the challenges of catering for vegetarians and vegans.
 Recently, care providers have highlighted instances where a vegetarian/vegan with dementia has demanded meat, or tried to take it from someone’s plate.
 In such circumstances, those who care for them are faced with a diﬃcult ethical dilemma.

 A step back: Is your vegetarian or vegan service user definitely asking for meat?

 It seems unlikely that a service user with dementia or cognitive loss will have reconsidered their philosophical beliefs while in care.
 In addition to communication diﬃculties, people with dementia can experience specific issues around recognising food types, as well as sensory changes (including taste).